aboueleyes/cms-downloader/README.md

 # cms-downloader
-A CLI python script that downloads the material of any course hosted on the  cms website (for UNIX-Like operating systems) *This script is personal I just wanted to share*
+A CLI python script that downloads the material of any course hosted on the  cms website for *UNIX-Like operating systems*

 ## Showcase

 [![asciicast](https://asciinema.org/a/K1QAHRyrFyj2Hzulc0y8KXrYa.svg)](https://asciinema.org/a/K1QAHRyrFyj2Hzulc0y8KXrYa)